 Fewer people look for property in the winter

 “There’s an old real estate saying that states that the best time to buy a property is: when you find the right one,” explains Fleming.
-While many people assume spring is the best time to buy, Fleming points out that families and homeowners need to move every day of the year — through rain, shine and even that dreaded blizzard the Weather Network warned us about.
+Most people assume spring is the best time to buy.
+However, Fleming points out that families and homeowners need to move every day of the year — through rain, shine and even that dreaded blizzard the Weather Network warned us about.

 Myth No. 2: